Yankees vs. White Sox Player Props Betting Odds

-Sportsbooks have set player props for Andrew Vaughn and others when the New York Yankees host the Chicago White Sox at Yankee Stadium on Wednesday at 7:05 PM ET.
+The New York Yankees host the Chicago White Sox at Yankee Stadium on Thursday at 4:05 PM ET.
+Those looking to place a player prop bet can find odds for Gleyber Torres, Andrew Vaughn and others in this game.

 Bet on this matchup or its props with DraftKings!